samus9001/Hangman/README.md

 ### Getting Started

-To use the program run the Hangman.exe file then input any single letter into the console window and follow the prompts.
+To use the program download the bin.zip file from the Releases page, then run the Hangman.exe file then input any single letter into the console window and follow the prompts.